east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Forms.md

 Every form that collects personal data must have a retention schedule, and ideally this should be automated to ensure that it is not forgotten.
 For retention schedules that are simply a set time after the form is submitted, this is implemented by `RetentionAfterSetDateWorkflow`.

-* Add a field called 'Delete after' to a form using the 'Simple Answer' answer type, ensuring it has the alias `deleteAfter`.
+* Add a field called 'Delete after' to a form using the 'Hidden' answer type, ensuring it has the alias `deleteAfter`.
 * Add a workflow using the 'Retention schedule: after a set date' workflow, and set the time period to keep records for.
 * When a form is submitted and the workflow runs, a date is added to the `deleteAfter` field.
 * Run a scheduled task regularly to call `https://hostname/umbraco/api/UmbracoFormsRetentionApi/ApplySetDateRetentionSchedule` using the HTTP `DELETE` method.
 It will look for the `deleteAfter` field on all form records, and delete any where it finds a date that has passed.